Convert USDC to fiat through payment-app and bank routes.

-You do not need a centralized exchange to turn USDC into money.
-Create a deposit from your own wallet, and a buyer pays you in USD, EUR, or GBP through a payment app you already use, while the Base contract holds your USDC until their payment is proven.
+You do not need a centralized exchange to turn native Base USDC into money.
+Create a deposit from your own wallet, and a buyer pays you in USD, EUR, or GBP through an eligible route while the Base contract holds your USDC until payment is proven.
+The external provider's current account rules still govern the fiat transfer.

 Unique makers and takers across the ZKP2P Protocol.